Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   occurs on the encoder side.
 The following expectations apply
   to the live ingestion endpoint when encoder failover happens:

-    1. A new encoder or media ingest source instance SHOULD be instantiated to continue streaming
+    1. A ingest source instance SHOULD be instantiated to continue streaming
-    2. The new encoder or media ingest source MUST use the same URL for HTTP POST requests as the failed instance.
+    2. The ingest source MUST use the same URL for HTTP POST requests as the failed instance.
-    3. The new encoder or media ingest source POST request MUST include the same header boxes moov and [=ftyp=] as the failed instance
+    3. The new encoder or media ingest source POST request MUST include the same cmaf header box moov and [=ftyp=] as the failed instance
     4. The new encoder or media ingest source
           MUST be properly synced with all other running encoders for the same live presentation to generate synced audio/video
           samples with aligned fragment boundaries.
           This implies that UTC timestamps
           for fragments in the "tfdt" match between decoders, and encoders start running at
           an appropriate segment boundaries.
      5. The new stream MUST be semantically equivalent with the previous stream, and interchangeable at the header and media fragment levels.
      6. The new encoder or media ingest source SHOULD try to minimize data loss.
 The basemediadecodetime tdft of media fragments SHOULD increase from the point where the encoder last stopped.
 The basemediadecodetime in the tdft box SHOULD increase in a continuous manner, but it is permissible to introduce a discontinuity, if necessary.
           Media processing entities or publishing points can ignore fragments that it has already received and processed, so it is better to error on the side of resending fragments than to introduce discontinuities in the media timeline.

-# Profile 2: DASH Ingest General Considerations # {#dash_ingest}
+# Profile 2: DASH and HLS Ingest General Considerations # {#dash_ingest}

    Profile 2 is designed to ingest media into entities that only
    provide pass through functionality.
 In this case the media